cspr-rad/kairos-spec/info.md

 - https://docs.starkware.co/starkex/architecture/solution-architecture.html

 Next actions:
+- Add a bibliography for "L2 Tx uniqueness"
 - Add a summary of "Why centralized L2?" somewhere, and move to a blogpost
 - Don't mention the Casper Association running anything
 - Remove Risc0, NixOS and Rust mentions in sections 5-6
+- Finish the glossary
 - Turn the `blogposts/` folder into blogposts

 The projects: